-Amendment 677 -- Requires an annual report detailing the amount of property the federal government owns and the cost of government land ownership to taxpayers
+Amendment 4522 - Requires an annual report detailing the amount of property the federal government owns and the cost of government land ownership to taxpayers

-This amendment would require the government to publicly disclose the amount of land that it owns, as well as the cost to maintain all government owned properties.
+This amendment would require the government to publicly disclose the amount of land that it owns, as well as the cost to maintain it.

 Each year, the Office of Management and Budget would be required to issue a public report detailing federal land ownership.

 The report would specifically include:

-- The total amount of land in the United States; - The total amount of land owned by the federal government; - The percentage of all U.S property controlled by the federal government; - The total cost of operating and maintaining federal real property, including land, buildings and structures; - A list of all federal property that is either unused or vacant; and - The estimated cost of the maintenance backlog at each federal agency.
+- The total amount of land in the United States; - The total amount of land owned by the federal government; - The percentage of all U.S property controlled by the federal government. - The total cost of operating and maintaining federal real property, including land, buildings and structures; - A list of all federal property that is either unused or vacant; and - The estimated cost of the maintenance backlog at each federal agency.

-This information will provide greater transparency for taxpayers regarding the size of government owned property and a better understanding of the cost of government land ownership.
+This information will provide greater transparency for taxpayers regarding the size of government land consumption and a better understanding of the cost of government occupation.

-It will also provide greater accountability for the maintenance needs of our nation's most precious natural treasures as well as greater understanding of the costs of expanding government land ownership-in terms of financial costs to taxpayers and the consequences that will result from diverting resources from existing properties.
+It will also provide greater accountability for the maintenance needs of our nation's most precious natural treasures and the costs of expanding government land ownership-in terms of financial costs to taxpayers and the consequences of diverting resources from existing properties.

-This information would be particularly important for lawmakers when Congress debates or votes upon legislation, such as S. 22, that expands government land ownership without first addressing the needs of existing property.
+This information would be particularly important for lawmakers when Congress debates or votes upon legislation, such as S. 2483, that expands government land ownership without first addressing the needs of existing property.

-The Federal Government Does Not Currently Disclose-And May Not Even Know-The Amount Or Cost Of Property It Occupies
+The Federal Government Does Not Currently Disclose The Amount Or Cost Of Property It Occupies